UK's 'most hated man' Anjem Choudary jailed

 In 2014, he pledged allegiance to ISIS and its leader Abu Bakr al-Baghdadi, bringing him under scrutiny and leading to his arrest.

+"Both men were fully aware that Daesh is a proscribed terrorist group responsible for brutal activities and that what they themselves were doing was illegal," said Sue Hemming, head of counter terrorism at the Crown Prosecution Service, using an alternative name for ISIS.

+"Those who invite others to support such organizations will be prosecuted and jailed for their crimes," Hemming added.

-British authorities say they were able to link him to the battlefields of Iraq and Syria; UK police say they don't know exactly how many of the 850 Britons who have traveled there were directly influenced by Choudary, but they say he is a "key" figure in ISIS's recruitment drive.
+British authorities say they were able to link Choudary to the battlefields of Iraq and Syria; UK police say they don't know exactly how many of the 850 Britons who have traveled there were directly influenced by him, but they say he is a "key" figure in ISIS's recruitment drive.

 "These men have stayed just within the law for many years," Commander Dean Haydon, of the Metropolitan Police's Counter Terrorism Command, said when he was convicted.